wildercameron25/CourseResourceLibrary_CS360/README.md

 ---

 # Instructions on how to deploy
+We will recommend the same method of deployment that was recommended to us:

 1. Clone the repository
 2. Edit it as you intend to, as this is just the client portion and no-server portion was picked.